LMCache/lmcache.github.io/_posts/2025-02-26-benchmark.md

 <img src="/assets/img/prod_stack_stability.png" alt="Icon" style="width: 90%; vertical-align:middle;">
 </div>

+The AIBrix router availability graph shows frequent downtime where the router becomes **unavailable** at **multiple** points during the test and requires **manually restarting** the port forwarding for the service to come back alive.

+On the other hand, **vLLM Production Stack** router availability graph (bottom) demonstrates **100% uptime** and with no interruptions throughout the same period.

 ## Conclusion

 AIBrix and Production-Stack are both great open-source vLLM cluster serving solutions.
-While AIBrix gives a K8S-native solution with Lora support, Production-Stack offers better performance and stability.
+While AIBrix gives a K8S-native solution with Lora support, Production-Stack offers **better performance** and **stability**.

-Born out of a collaboration between vLLM (Berkeley) and LMCache (UChicago), vLLM-production-stack features the most advanced built-in KV-cache optimizations and an upstream support for the latest vLLM releases.
+Born out of a **collaboration** between **vLLM** (Berkeley) and **LMCache** (UChicago), vLLM production-stack features the most advanced built-in KV-cache optimizations and an upstream support for the latest vLLM releases.

 What will happen soon: For now, vLLM-production-stack project uses helm and python interface for ease of use and modification.
 But as a near-term priority, we welcome **contributions** from the community to add more K8S native support, including **CR-based deployment**.